CompTop/BATS/doc/sphinx/quickstart.rst

 ---------------------------------

 BATS offers two implementations of simplicial complexes: SimplicialComplex and LightSimplicialComplex.
-While the interenal representations differ, they both have the same interface which can be used.
+While the internal representations differ, they both have the same interface which can be used.
 When dealing with stand-alone simplices, BATS uses :code:`std::vector<size_t>` to represent simplices, from which the vertex set and dimension of the simplex can be extracted.